datacraft-dsc/starfish-py/README.md

 Notes on the current development/release lifecyle.

 ### Start a new release
-+   Get the latest develop branch `git checkout develop'
++   Get the latest develop branch `git checkout develop`
 +   Bump to the next version `./bumpnersion.sh [patch|minor|major]`
 +   Add version line in CHANGELOG.md